 Here’s A Simple Home Test You Can Try Using Vinegar and Baking Soda

-Before buying a pH testing kit from a store, watch this video full of helpful information by using vinegar and baking soda.
+Before buying a pH testing kit from a store, watch this video full of helpful information about using vinegar and baking soda.

-The video below explains how to calculate the number of bags or pounds of fertilizer you’ll need for the lawn, landscape and garden.
+The video explains how to calculate the number of bags or pounds of lawn fertilizer you’ll need for the yard, landscape, and garden.

-Once all this calculation is done it’s time to head to the store and buy your 10 10 10 fertilizer.
-Depending on how much you need the best buy and value comes in purchasing larger bags which cost less per pound.
+Once all this calculation is done, it’s time to head to the store and buy your fertilizer 10 10 10.
+Depending on how much you need, the best buy and value comes in purchasing larger 50 lb bags which cost less per pound.

 For individual plants, cultivate the area at the base of the plant.
 This allows the fertilizer easier access to the plant’s roots.

 Some gardeners add a granular triple 10 fertilizer product to their compost pile to help break down organic matter and speed up composting.

 Many of the chemicals which make up fertilizers are highly corrosive and can damage your lawn equipment.
 Always clean all of your fertilizer spreader equipment thoroughly after applying fertilizer.

 10-10-10 fertilizer is considered a complete fertilizer because it mainly consists of primary nutrients.
 Some formulas will have added iron or calcium to target certain plants.